lukasmientus/core-wr-nlp-pipeline/README.md

 model-agnostic pipeline for linking **structured planning artifacts** (e.g., CoRe tables) to **unstructured written reflections** at the sentence level using embedding-based semantic similarity.

+## Author
+Lukas Mientus
+Otto-von-Guericke University Magdeburg, Germany
+This repository accompanies the arXiv manuscript on the CoRe–Reflection NLP pipeline.

 ## What this repository provides

 - End-to-end pipeline: